-My Mom died in the year 2009.
-I miss her daily.
-We loved each other and we were very close, AND I know that’s not how it always works out.
-I was SO very sad when she died.
-She was diagnosed with colon cancer and two weeks later she was gone.
+My Mom died in 2009.
+We loved each other and were very close, and I know that’s not how it always works out.
+I was so very sad when she died and I miss her daily.
+She was diagnosed with colon cancer and two weeks later was gone.
 Not gone exactly, but gone from this earth plane.

 When I was young I was taught about heaven, hell and even an “in-between” place labeled purgatory.
 I was raised in a world where we went to church every Sunday and, honestly, I didn’t question religion or spirituality until I was a mother myself.

 My thinking has evolved significantly since I was in my 20’s and 30’s.
 I do go to “church”, although my faith community doesn’t look anything like the one I belonged to for the first 40 years of my life.
 I believe in God and in an afterlife where I will again see the many spirits I love, who have gone before me.
 I have faith in “the other side”.
 However, I don’t call it heaven any more because “heaven”, for me, implies “up there”.
 I think the spirit world is a lot closer than up past the clouds, and that brings me comfort and peace.